 However, free gold storage is just one of the ways Bullionstar is innovating in the market.
 Last year, they started offering to pay employees in gold.

 And they’re also the first company I’m aware of that has a gold bar that anyone can buy with literally no spread.
-The buy price is exactly the same as the sell price.
+The buying price is exactly the same as the selling price.

 That means that you could buy their 100-gram gold bar today and sell it back to them tomorrow for exactly what you paid for it.
 Zero transaction costs.